You are currently signed in as .

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 Automobile Collision Repairers

 Automobile collision repairers, also known as collision repair technicians, repair, replace, and repaint damaged body parts of automobiles, buses, and light trucks.
 They use hand tools and power tools to straighten bent frames and body sections, replace badly damaged parts, smooth out minor dents and creases, remove rust, fill small holes or dents, and repaint surfaces damaged by accident or wear.
 Some repairers also give repair estimates.
-According to the U.S. Department of Labor, there are approximately 134,650 automotive body and related repairers working in the United States, plus nearly 16,000 automotive glass installers and repairers and 604,990 automotive service technicians and mechanics.
+According to the U.S. Department of Labor, in May 2014, there were approximately 137,140 automotive body and related repairers working in the United States, plus nearly 15,670 automotive glass installers and repairers and 739,900 automotive service technicians and mechanics.